 It is a common feature for members of this plant family to have umbel (umbrella) like inflorescence's.
 Another common feature of the family is that the flowers have five sepals, five stamens and five petals.

 Some of the common forms of Ammi plants are:

 Bishop's weed, Large Bullwort, Laceflower, Greater Ammi (Ammi majus) - Annual

 Toothpickweed (Ammi visnaga) - Biennial.

-It is best to sow Ammi species such as Bishop weed on the soil surface then give them a light dusting of soil, with a spacing of 25 to 35 cm for smaller species and up to 100 cm apart for larger species in the early spring, before the last frost.
+It is best to sow Ammi species such as Bishop weed on the soil surface then give them a light dusting of soil.
+Use a spacing of 10 to 14 inches (25 to 35 cm) for smaller species, and up to 40 inches (100 cm) apart for larger species.
+Do this in the early spring, before the last frost.

 Bishop's Lace can grow in light shade or full sunlight.
 The soil should be fertile and moist.